 Snorkeling Hawaii is what opened our hearts to the fantastic beauty of the underwater world, and the joy of floating on warm tropical waters.
-And we have snorkeled the dickens out of Hawaii in the last ten years.
+And we have snorkeled the dickens out of Hawaii over many years now.
 This is true tropical snorkeling bliss.
 Beautiful beaches, perfect weather and water and fun boat tours.

 Explore below to learn what snorkeling Hawaii is like, an overview of where to find the snorkel spots and the best time of year to plan your trip.
 We also share what islands are the best overall.
 You can also just jump to the individual island you are interested in to get highly detailed descriptions for our favorite snorkeling spots and beaches.

 This is pretty easy to answer.
-The Big Island and Maui far exceed Oahu and Kauai in terms of the amount of snorkeling locations and the quality and quantity of healthy reefs, fish and other sea life.
-If big fields of corals are your thing, the Big Island is probably best for you.
-But if you really love snorkeling with Green Sea Turtles, then Maui has the edge.
+Maui and the Big Island far exceed Oahu and Kauai in terms of the amount of snorkeling locations and the quality and quantity of healthy reefs, fish, and other sea life.
+Maui currently has the healthiest corals and the most Green Sea Turtles, and is our favorite island for snorkeling in Hawaii.
+But, the Big Island is a close second with lots of fish and some healthy corals to see, not to mention manta rays!

 Can’t decide on what island to go to, or are you visiting more than one?
 Get our Hawaii Snorkeling Guide eBook, so that you can easily find the best spots on all the islands.